-Cardiac muscle tissue occurs only in the heart, where it constitutes the bulk of the heart walls.
-Like skeletal muscle cells, cardiac muscle cells are striated, but cardiac muscle is not voluntary.
+Cardiac muscle tissue occurs only in the heart (the body's blood pump), where it constitutes the bulk of the heart walls.
+Like skeletal muscle cells, cardiac muscle cells are striated (see Figure 4.9b, p.
+139), but cardiac muscle is not voluntary.
 Indeed, it can and does contract without being stimulated by the nervous system.
 Most of us have no conscious control over how fast our heart beats.